schedule a free consultation!

 • Help file health insurance claims, dispute denials, and manage or reduce your hospital and medical bills.

-• Help family come to agreement on decisions that need to be made for a loved one who needs health-related assistance.
+• Help families agree on decisions that need to be made for a loved one who needs health-related assistance.

 • Find legal assistance after a medical error.